 -Waiting tables for a breakfast buffet in a hotel

 -Being a international sales rep of manufacturing industry

 *I’ve done a few jobs at the same time

 -Designer (Interior/DTP), Creator (installation for commercial facilities), Illustrator

 -Founder & Head curator of KoLe (KoLe is runned by the company I am with now)

-By the time I got an offer from the CEO of the current company to start a new company, I had all the skills and knowledge (hospitality, sales, products/service development, international trade, elementary level of book keeping, financial products, reality of small businesses in my local area…).
+By the time I got an offer from the CEO of the current company to start a new company, I had all the skills and knowledge (hospitality, sales, products/service development, international trade, elementary level of bookkeeping, financial products, the reality of small businesses in my local area…).

 I have walked on the animal trail like a career path.
 Scratches & scabs everywhere but the funny thing is… if I didn’t have all the job experiences I had, I could not have come up with the idea of doing “KoLe SHIKOKU, Japan”.

 7) MORE JAPANESQUE THAN EVER

 I left Japan when I was 19 and came back when I was 24.
 The 5 years of living abroad gave me a totally different idea and perspective of where I am from.
 I saw “What differs my culture from other cultures” more vividly than.